Ebs012/high_availability_with_terraform/README.md

-This is to deploy a highly available infrasructure with terraform to AWS from jenkin
+This is to deploy a highly available infrasructure with terraform to AWS from jenkins

 My first Jenkins deployment from github